mararap/minishell/docs/04-signal.md

 ## Why `sigaction()` and `signal()` are both used

-Your project uses both APIs, but for different roles:
+Our project uses both APIs, but for different roles:

 ### `sigaction()`